kaylacasale/social-net/README.md

     `npm start`

-> To manipulate (GET, POST, PUT, DELETE) seed data dynamically and test the REST API calls, use Postman or Insomnia:
+> To manipulate (GET, POST, PUT, DELETE) seed data dynamically and test the API protocols, use Postman or Insomnia:

     request URL starts with:   `http://localhost:3001/...`